AlpacaTravel/graph-sdk/packages/react-apollo/README.md

 You can leverage the tool `graphql-codegen` in order to generate additional hooks and capability for your application.

-See the [graphql-codegen configuration](./codegen.yaml) for an example of the configuration used for generating out the SDK.
+See the [graphql-codegen configuration](./codegen.yml) for an example of the configuration used for generating out the SDK.

+The benefit of using graphql-codegen is that your Typescript types will be created, as well as providing the API surface for you to call without embedding your GraphQL queries/mutations within the component.

 # Further Reading